overview/overview-docker/README.md

 To release a new version of Overview, run `./release master`, where `master` is a tag, branch or sha1 of the [overview-server repository](https://github.com/overview/overview-server).
-This will push a new version to GitHub, which will cause Docker Hub to rebuild the `latest` versions.
+This will push a new version of `overview-docker` to GitHub, and Docker Hub will rebuild its `latest` versions.